 Traditionally, hummus is made with chickpeas, garlic, olive oil, tahini, salt, and lemon juice.
 But you can make variations of it to include red pepper, pine nuts, cumin or roasted garlic.

-At home, hummus is usually made in a food processor, although traditionally it’s made by hand using a mortar and pestle.
+At home, it’s often made in a food processor, although traditionally it’s made by hand using a mortar and pestle.
+But if you have neither of these, making hummus with a hand blender is a breeze!

-Can you use an immersion blender for hummus?
+Can you make hummus with an immersion blender?

 Yes.
 A hand, stick or immersion blender works well for making hummus.
 I’ve actually tried it before with no problems.

-The main difference is that a hand blender is less powerful than a stand blender so the processing will have to be done gradually and might require more liquid to blend easier.
-These are the steps:
+The main difference is that depending on the brand, a hand blender may be less powerful than a stand blender so the processing will have to be done gradually and might require more liquid to blend easier.

 1. Add the chickpeas, minced garlic and tahini to a deep bowl or container.